25 years in business: it is all about the people!

 From Sunshine Polishing Intl in Whistler, Canada, to THE GONDOLA SHOP in Fruita, USA.

-Is it ambition, stubbornness, craziness, pure naivete, or simple foolishness?
-Some days were my last; some days were the start of new beginnings, some days I wanted to give up (so many days), but I'm still here; some days we drank champagne; some days I cried.
-Which days I focused on: the positive ones.
+Some days felt like the end; some days were the start of new beginnings.
+Some days I wanted to give up (so many days), but I’m still here.
+Some days we drank champagne; some days I cried.
+Which days did I choose to focus on?
+The positive ones.
 Why?
-Because I've always been well surrounded.
+Because I have always been well surrounded.

-Louis-David Belanger
+Louis-David Bélanger

 Thomas Kothmiller